Reputation management has always been a hallmark of PR.

 All of this can be boosted further by adding some Paid media into your campaign, either through sponsored LinkedIn posts or further promoting of a popular tweet to a bigger audience.

-The use of analytics platforms – like Google Analytics – has opened up an entire raft of opportunities for public relations to prove its worth.
+The use of analytics platforms – like Google Analytics and HubSpot – has opened up an entire raft of opportunities for public relations to prove its worth.

 Using analytics, consultancies can categorically show how links gained from Earned media have driven traffic to a website and whether a prospect who came to the website from an earned link eventually became a customer.